rodrigoscc/http.nvim/README.md

 - Hook functions are declared in a separate Lua file, for easier maintenance and reuse
 - Autocomplete variables with cmp
 - Inspect variables current value
+- See the raw curl command and output in a separate buffer
+- Copy the equivalent curl command of request under the cursor
 - Lualine component to show current environment

 ## Installation